 As a kid, like most people, I progressed through school hating having to take part in PE or any physical activity.
 Any kind of physical exercise was my idea of torture and if I could use my Asthma to get out of doing something then that card would have been played right away.

 Little did I know that before I hit my 31st birthday I would have raised £20,000 for charity by running four thousand miles across a continent!

-After growing up in a small English village, I now find myself working in a kitchen in the beautiful Austrian Alps.
-The last 27 years have been an adventure, one that was certainly full of ups and downs.
-After living the party lifestyle in Greece for years I found that I was not in the place that I wanted to be.
-With my continuous accidents and hospital trips I began to realise that it was time to start looking after myself.
-2010 was the start of a long journey that has lead me to the person that I am today.
+The last thirty years have been a whirlwind, one that has certainly been full of ups and downs.
+After living the party lifestyle in Greece and Austria for many years I found that I was not in the place that I wanted to be.
+With my continuous accidents, hospital trips and a worsening problem with drinking I began to realize that I really should be looking after myself a little better.

-A few days later it had sunk in that the pain in my legs from running was the only reason why I did not want to run again and I decided I wanted to do more, I was hooked.
-Not on the running but on the excitement of it all, doing something good with my time, the energy of race day, and just as importantly the shiny medal you get at the end!
-Since then I have learnt more about the charity and what the stand for, the vital research which they fund into one day reversing paralysis.
-I have managed to raise over £6,000 in the last 3 years with the help of my friends and the great people who support me, and run many more races ranging from 5km to 50 miles!
+A week after I had crossed the finish line it began to sink in that the pain in my legs from running was the only reason why I did not want to run again.
+I decided I wanted to do more, I was hooked.
+Not on the running but on the excitement of it all, meeting new people, doing something good with my time, the energy of race day, and just as important the shiny medal you get at the end!

 Over the last six years, I have completed numerous half marathons and small distance races, four Marathons, six Ultras, one Six-day race, and a 3,700 mile run across a continent.

 I have no idea what the future holds for me, but looking back at photos of me six years ago laying in the hospital bed, I could never have possibly imagined that I could achieved what I have.